-The Office of Civil Rights and Title IX Compliance oversees the University's response to reports of discrimination and harassment, including sexual misconduct, as described below.
+The Office of Civil Rights and Title IX Compliance (NU-OCR) oversees the University's response to reports of discrimination and harassment, including sexual misconduct, as described below.

-Northwestern may investigate or otherwise resolve any reported violations of this policy that occur in the context of a University program or activity or that otherwise affect the University's working or learning environments, regardless of whether the reported conduct occurred on or off campus.
+Northwestern may investigate or otherwise resolve any reported violations of this policy that occur in the context of a University program or activity or that otherwise affect the University's living, learning, or working environments, regardless of whether the reported conduct occurred on or off campus.
 Reports of violations of other University policies will be referred to the appropriate office.

-For every report, the Office of Civil Rights and Title IX Compliance will review the circumstances of the reported conduct to determine the following:
+For every report, NU-OCR will review the circumstances of the reported conduct to determine the following:

 - Whether the University has jurisdiction over the parties involved; - Which University policy is applicable to the parties and the conduct being reported; and - The actions within the University's control necessary to eliminate, prevent, and address the reported conduct.
-(Note: In circumstances where the Office of Civil Rights and Title IX Compliance finds a violation of policy, the Office refers the matter to the appropriate body/office for sanctioning as described in Section II(F))
+(Note: In circumstances where NU-OCR finds a violation of policy, the NU-OCR refers the matter to the appropriate body/office for sanctioning as described in Section II(F))